 The wrap-around ramp for family members who use a wheelchair seems like a good idea until you see how long it is.
 A powered wheelchair could manage the ramp, but most people use a manual wheelchair indoors.
-Imagine pushing someone in a wheelchair on this ramp.
+Imagine pushing someone in a wheelchair on this ramp which looks quite steep.

 The home is featured on the Dezeen website with photographs to show the position of the ramp and the rationale behind it.
 The photographs here are taken from the Dezeen article.
 Note that the home is in Nansong, China so there could be regulations preventing other design options.
 There are links to other designs for multigenerational living.